 - Cars 2 had the townsfolk of Radiator Springs reduced to cameos in favor of new characters Finn McMissile and Holly Shiftwell to accompany Mater and Lightning McQueen.

-- Journey Back To Oz features Dorothy returning to Oz...however the only one of her old companions who's willing to help her is the Scarecrow.
+- Journey Back to Oz features Dorothy returning to Oz...however the only one of her old companions who's willing to help her is the Scarecrow.
 So naturally, her new party is made up of new characters.

-- Transformers Age Of Extinction pairs up Optimus Prime and Bumblebee with an almost completely new team of Autobots as well as brand new human allies.
+- Transformers: Age of Extinction pairs up Optimus Prime and Bumblebee with an almost completely new team of Autobots as well as brand new human allies.

 - The New Avengers keeps only Steed.
 Of course, his partner changed anyway during the original series.

-- Charles In Charge: When it moved from network to first run syndication the only characters carried over were Charles & Buddy.
+- Charles in Charge: When it moved from network to first run syndication the only characters carried over were Charles & Buddy.
 The mother from the previous family was there as a Spinoff Sendoff, showing the house to the new family moving in.

-- In Chef!, only Gareth and Everton carry over for all three seasons.
+- In Chef, only Gareth and Everton carry over for all three seasons.
 The supporting cast changes frequently.

 - Earth: Final Conflict: by the end of the series the only character left from the first episode is Sandoval, The Dragon to the Taelons and - after the Taelons Ascended to a Higher Plane of Existence - the Atavus.

-- The revival of Mission: Impossible in The Eighties had Jim Phelps lead an all new Impossible Missions Force.
+- The revival of Mission: Impossible in The '80s had Jim Phelps lead an all new Impossible Missions Force.
 One of the character however was the son of an original series one, who appeared in a few episodes.

 - Torchwood: Miracle Day, by virtue of it mostly being set outside of Wales and Torchwood staff having a low life expectancy.
 The previous series, Children of Earth also had a milder change of focus.